wimgielis/AutoHotKey/README.md

 - Jan.
 30, 2021: a new TM1 model (in File Explorer, navigate to the desired folder and hit F10 and choose the new option in the menu)
 - Jan.
 31, 2021: automatically open up a PRO file from disk in Notepad++ based on: opened TI process in the TI editor, or selected text in Notepad++, or the selected error log file in File Explorer (enter in the AHK file the TM1 data directory: cPath_TM1_model_Main := "D:\path to my data directory with trailing backslash\" and use that one, optionally compile the AHK file to a new EXE file)
 - Jan.
 31, 2021: automatically backup with a timestamp what you are working on: a file in Notepad++, the TI process that you are looking at in TM1 Architect/Perspectives, the RUX file that you are looking at in TM1 Architect/Perspectives, even the Excel file you are looking at.
 - Mar.
 26, 2021: extensions to the functionality of "Generate AsciiOutput".
-You can select the variables in a certain order, which is then retained in the output
+You can select the variables in a certain order, which is then retained in the output.
+Settings can be saved for later use.
+And much more.